 Guidance for Prescribing and Dispensing of COVID-19 Related Drugs: The Indiana Board of Pharmacy and Medical Licensing Board have issued a joint statement providing guidance to healthcare professionals relating to prescribing and dispensing of hydroxychloroquine, chloroquine, and azithromycin.
 The guidance discourages these drugs from being prescribed for prophylactic use for COVID-19 and encourages professional caution in fulfilling any prescription of these drugs.
 Additionally, the boards are suggesting that any prescription for these drugs be limited to a 14-day supply wherever medically appropriately.
 A copy of the guidance may be found HERE.

 Critical Fingerprinting: The following license types have been deemed critical by the Indiana Department of Administration and will be given priority for the purposes of getting fingerprinting completed.

 License Types: Pharmacists, Pharmacy Technicians and Training

 PLA Remote Work: In response to COVID-19 and the impact it is having on the State of Indiana, the Professional Licensing Agency will have the majority of our staff working remotely in the coming weeks.
 While routine operations of the agency will continue, please note that there may be disruptions or delays in the processing of your requests.
-Please prioritize the usage of email to communicate with our staff whenever possible and scan any documents that need to be processed.
+Please prioritize the usage of email to communicate with our staff whenever possible and scan any documents (except applications) that need to be processed.
 We appreciate your patience and flexibility as we work best to protect our staff and serve Hoosiers in these ever-changing times.